 Course description: Lie theory is the study of continuous group of tranformations.
 These groups play an important role in various areas of mathematics, from PDEs to number theory, as well as in physics.
 Their structure is most easily understood by in studying their "linear approximations", otherwise known as Lie algebras.
 This course we will focus on the study of finite-dimenional Lie algebras and their representations by algebraic methods.
-We will discuss nilpotent, solvable, and semisimple Lie algebras, classify the root systems, talk about weights, highest weight modules, and universal enveloping algebras.
-Our ultimate goal will be the classification of simple complex Lie algebras.
+We will discuss nilpotent, solvable, and semisimple Lie algebras, root systems, weights, highest weight modules, and (if time permits) universal enveloping algebras.
+Our ultimate goal will be the classification of complex semisimple Lie algebras.
 This material is foundational for many areas of pure mathematics.
 Our textbook is concise and beautifully written.
-I plan to follow it closely through much of the term, and cover most of the material in it.
+I plan to follow it closely through Chapters I-III, occasionally supplementing the lectures with additional material, such as the Levi Decomposition Theorem.